Nikolas-Lehto/Webserverer/README.md

 To use:
 1. Put your frontpage in `frontend/index.html`.
-2. Run `run.sh`
+2. Run `run.sh`.
-3. You can choose the port to host on as the first argument (Defaults to port 8888.)
-For example, `./run.sh 80` runs the server on port 80.
+3. Select if the program shoud be verbose by useíng the `-v` flag.
+4. Choose the port by using the `-p` flag and putting the port number after it.

-    **Warning!** Ports 99 and under need root privaledges!
+    **Warning!** Ports 99 and under need root privaledges to use!
-4. Enjoy!
+5. Enjoy!
 ---
 By Nikolas "Koodarimpi" Lehto.
 (Please refer to the licence.)